Chenglei-QIAO/Udacity_SDC_Lesson_Code/README.md

 # Udacity_SDC_Lesson_Code
-The codes collected for Udacity Self-driving Cars Course.
+The codes and notes for Udacity Self-driving Cars Course.